-- If a client marks or indicates they would like information on how to vote and/or voter registration: - If using the latest Pub 730 envelope, point the taxpayer to the voter information on the envelope. - If using older, previous versions of the client envelope, give the taxpayer a copy of VTA 2023-01.
+- If a client marks or indicates they would like information on voter registration: - If using the latest Pub 730 envelope, point the taxpayer to the voter information on the envelope. - If using older, previous versions of the client envelope, give the taxpayer a copy of VTA 2023-01.

-Michigan Intake/Interview Sheet
+Michigan Intake / Interview Sheet

-- Intake sheet created by Accounting Aid Society for Michigan reporting purposes. - Helps determine whether client is eligible for certain credits, exemptions, and subtractions. - Not required to be completed by IRS, but is mandatory to use for each return prepared at an Accounting Aid tax site. - All questions must be answered. - Client initials back page of form verifying they checked that their personal information and bank account number is correct as entered in the system.
+- Intake sheet created by Accounting Aid Society for Michigan reporting purposes. - Helps determine whether client is eligible for certain credits, exemptions, and subtractions. - Not required to be completed by IRS, but is mandatory to use for each return. - All questions must be answered. - Client initials back page of form verifying they checked that their personal information and bank account number is correct as entered in the system.